banzaicloud/koperator-docs/docs/troubleshooting/_index.md

     kubectl get KafkaCluster kafka -n kafka -o jsonpath="{.status}" |jq
     ```

-1. Check the status of your Zookeeper deployment, and the logs of the zookeeper-operator and zookeeper pods.
+1. Check the status of your ZooKeeper deployment, and the logs of the zookeeper-operator and zookeeper pods.

     ```bash
     kubectl get pods -n zookeeper